Miguel de la Bastide: Biography

 Miguel served on staff at The Royal Conservatory of Music in Toronto, Canada between 2003 and 2005 and he had his first published interview on 20th Century Guitar Magazine in the February 2004 issue entitled Fire and Grace – The Gypsy Soul of Flamenco Guitarist Miguel de la Bastide.

 Miguel was featured in the Max Montalvo's documentary film "El Payo", that premiered in Toronto on 28 May 2010.
 The documentary outlines the life of the late David Phillips, one of Miguel's prominent teachers.

 On 23 April 2010, he performed his music for the first time with the International Symphony Orchestra as guest artist for their end of season "Danza Finale", with Jerome David Summers as conductor and music director.

 On 21 June 2011, Miguel contributed to the soundtrack CD for the documentary film "El Payo".
 His piece is entitled "Los Sueños Sí Se Hacen Realidad".

 Since 1992, Miguel has performed extensively in North America, Europe and Asia.

-Currently resides in Toronto where he runs a flamenco guitar school.
+Currently resides in the area of the French River and Sudbury where he performs and teaches.